zachlatta/2-dollar-dinosaurs/README.md

 # 2-dollar-dinosaurs

+*Note: One of the employees at the company that enables this to happen has reached out to us and told us that we permission to continue using this script*

 Abandon all hope, ye who enter here.
 The code is bad.
 The script is bad.
 But it _works_.
 I say that tentatively.